-The Import button will redirect you to the importing interface where you will need to select the backup file store on your local computer.
-Usually that is a .sql file you have received after exporting your database earlier.
+The Import button will redirect you to the importing interface where you will need to select the backup file stored on your local computer.
+Usually, that is a .sql file you have received after exporting your database earlier.

 If you are done selecting the backup file you will need to press the Go button at the bottom of the page so the backup can be imported successfully.

-This is quite an easy task and in order to do it you will need to edit the code of the wp-config.php file.
-This file is located inside the files you have just restored and in order to edit it you can use the Code Edit option of the File Manager featured located in your cPanel.
+This is quite an easy task, and to do it, you will need to edit the code of the wp-config.php file.
+This file is located inside the files you have just restored, and in order to edit it you can use the Code Edit option of the File Manager feature located in your cPanel.

 This feature will bring the code of the wp-config.php file for editing.
 Please change the following lines from that file: